 Medicaid Alternative Pathways to Independence (MAPs)

 Medicaid Alternative Pathways to Independence (MAPs) is a three-year program that embraces the use of Enabling Technologies to support independence.
+Services available to all residents of West Tennessee who meet eligibility requirements.

 MAPs is for people with intellectual and developmental disabilities who want to increase their independence at home, at work, and in the community.